- Preventer Inhaler used to prevent Asthma Attacks

 Flixotide Serious Side Effects

-The common adverse effects of Flixotide can be found on the main page.
+The common adverse effects of Flixotide can be found on the main description page.

 In rare cases, you may experience more serious side effects.
 Seek medical attention as soon as possible if you experience any of the below: